zaneifilippo/IoT_individual_assignment/README.md

 The first problem we encountered with this set up came once

 ##Task1: max sampling frequency
 For this task we created a stand alone firmware to stress the Heltech ESP32 via sampling using the analogRead() function, as it will be used in the next steps of the exercise.
 The idea is simple: we count as many samples the ESP32 is able to take in a certain time and with those information we calculate the sampling rate, aka the sampling frequency.
 In order to get the exact frequency we measure also the exact time interval that is used in total to sample inside the theoretical window of sampling, which gives us the frequency with the following formula
-$$
-f_s = \frac{N of samples}{t_f - t_i}.
+$$f_s = \frac{N of samples}{t_f - t_i}. $$
-$$
 From repeated experiments we found a $f_s \sim 16454 Hz$, with oscillations between $\sim 16448 Hz$ and $\sim 16455 Hz$.